 Secondly, and this is less obvious, is the decreased salt intake that occurs when many people decide to go into “cutting mode” and they naturally tend to eat “cleaner foods”.
 (JCDeen has a great video which sums up why I think the clean eating thing is a bit of a misnomer but doesn’t change the fact that people have a tendency to eat less salty, perceived healthier foods when they start their diets.)
 This causes an initial drop, which rights itself to previous levels in about a week (see FAQ).

 I’d say that putting these two factors together you pretty much have the biggest reason that many non-experienced dieters have for failing in the initial stages of their diet.
-Either the inflated expectations that these weight changes bring lead to subsequent disappointment with progress, or the fear of dropping weight too quick leads people to prematurely change their calorie intake upwards, removing what was a functional calorie deficit.
+Either the inflated expectations that these weight changes bring the lead to subsequent disappointment with progress or the fear of dropping weight too quick leads people to prematurely change their calorie intake upwards, removing what was a functional calorie deficit.

 There are three reasons for this: The energy required to be you is less, so your base metabolic rate (BMR) drops.
 You’re eating less food, so the calories required to consume that food (TEF) are fewer.
 And because you are lighter your exercise program (TEE) burns fewer calories.